Configuration

 progressive

 A boolean value that defines whether progressive JPEG images should be written.
+Progressive JPEGs appear to load gradually in browsers, which feels faster on slow connections.

 Defaults to True.